kevinlondon/kevinlondon.github.io/_posts/2016-09-19-devops-from-scratch-pt-1.md

 ---
 layout: post
 title: "DevOps From Scratch: First Steps with Ansible"
-date:  2016-09-19 21:09:00
+date:  2016-09-19 12:32:00
 ---

 Let's say you're at a startup and everything is going great.
 Your app is growing, users are happy, money is coming in.

-What happens if some story about your app breaks on TechCrunch and you need to scale up at 3 AM to prevent your site from crashing?
-What if someone accidentally deletes a few of your application servers?
+What happens if there's a news story about your company and you need scale up at 3 AM to keep the site up?
+What if Amazon decommissions a few of your application servers?
 Would it be easy to replace them?

-If you handle infrastructure manually, these scenarios can sound spooky.
-It can be hard to make sure you've captured everything about your servers when they've been set up manually.
+If you create infrastructure without automation, these scenarios can sound spooky.
+You may have [snowflake servers](http://martinfowler.com/bliki/SnowflakeServer.html), each with their own configuration that differs slightly.
+Capturing the complete configuration details can feel intimidating.

-How great would it be if we could automate our infrastructure and make adding new servers simple and easy?
+It'd be great if we could automate our infrastructure and easily add new servers.
 But where do you start?
-There's so many DevOps tools, it can be overwhelming to pick when you're starting from scratch.
+There's so many DevOps tools, it can be overwhelming to choose.

 In this tutorial, we'll create and deploy a Python web application to Amazon.
-We'll use some DevOps tools such as Ansible, Terraform, and Vagrant and talk about other services that support our application, such as Flask and gunicorn.
+We'll use some DevOps tools such as Ansible, Terraform, and Vagrant and discuss how we'll run the application itself.

 Let's get started!

 ## Overview

-At the end, we'd like a tiny application that we can automatically provision and deploy.
+At the end, we'd like a tiny application that we can programmatically provision and deploy.

-We'll use the Python-based Flask framework for our web application because it's easy to pick up.
+We'll use Flask for our web application.
 We'll also say that we'd like to deploy new versions of our application with `Git`.

 Neither of these may be exactly the way you'd choose to do it.
 That's okay!
 The goal of this tutorial is to constrain choice enough to get to an end goal.
 If there are things you'd like to change afterwards, awesome.

-We'll do each step manually and then automate the action we've just done.
-I find that doing something manually the first time helps me understand why we're doing it.
+We'll perform each step and then automate the action we've just done.
+I find that doing something by hand helps me understand it better.
 Doing it twice will also help show why it's useful to automate it because of the time it saves.

-You could bypass this process by using something like [Heroku](https://www.heroku.com/) but it's helpful to understand how the app works under the hood and why it is constructed in the way that it is.
+You could skip this process with something like [Heroku](https://www.heroku.com/) but it's helpful to understand as much of your application stack as you can.
+It's useful knowledge when something goes wrong.

 Our general workflow will be as follows, we'll: